microsoft/semantic-kernel/docs/decisions/0055-dotnet-azureopenai-stable-version-strategy.md

 - There won't be a SK connector version that targets a stable GA package for OpenAI or AzureOpenAI.
 - New customers that understand and target GA only available features and also have a strict requirement for dependent packages to be also GA will not be able to use the SK connector.
 (We don't have an estimate but this could be very small compared to the number of customers that are already OK on using the preview Azure SDK OpenAI SDK available for the past 18 months)

-## Mimic Azure OpenAI and OpenAI versioning strategy
+## 2. Preview + GA versioning

-This option we will create a new GA version and introduce the pre-release versions of the connectors following the respective GA and Non-GA versions of the Azure OpenAI and OpenAI SDKs.
+This option we will introduce pre-release versions of the connectors:

+1. General Available (GA) versions of the connector will target a GA version of the SDK.
+2. Pre-release versions of the connector will target a pre-release versions of the SDK.

-This option has some impact for customers as we are now following a different strategy on features exposure for GA and Non-GA versions.
+This option has some impact for customers that were targeting strictly only GA packages on their pipeline while using preview features that are not available anymore on underlying SDK GA versions.

-Customers that were targeting previous SK GA packages that were using Azure OpenAI SDK preview features (not available as GA) will need to update their pipelines to target only SK versions that are now pre-releases.
+All preview only functionalities not available in the SDK will be Annotate in Semantic kernel connectors with an Experimental `SKEXP0011` dedicated identifier attribute, to identify and clarify the potential impact when attempting to move to a `GA` package.
+Those annotations will be removed as soon as they are officially supported on the GA version of the SDK.

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'base', 'gitGraph': {'showBranches': true, 'showCommitLabel':true,'mainBranchName': 'SemanticKernel'}} }%%